What to consider before purchasing your new pair of hearing aids?

 Why are hearing aids so expensive?

-• Hearing aids are consumer electronic products that are made in limited numbers as the product is not in demand by the masses
+Hearing aids are consumer electronic products that are made in limited numbers, as the product is not in demand by the masses

-• They hold highly custom electronic chips that are specifically designed for sound processing at very high speed hence they are very special-purpose products (similar to military-grade electronic equipment)
+They hold highly custom electronic chips that are specifically designed for sound processing at very high speed, hence they are very special-purpose products (similar to military-grade electronic equipment)

 Why are some hearing aids more expensive than others?

 All manufacturers of hearing aids offer their products in several technology tier levels.
 They offer the product this way to allow the patient to choose the fit-for-purpose hearing aid.
 The technology level of hearing aids is the main factor that determines the price of a certain hearing aid model.
-An elderly that spent most of his/her time gardening or watching TV could purchase an entry (some called it Essential level) technology level while an executive who runs a business and has several social and business events to attend would benefit from the top-level technology that specific hearing aid model can offer.
+An elderly that spent most of his/her time gardening or watching TV could purchase an entry (some call it Essential level) technology level, while an executive who runs a business and has several social and business events to attend would benefit from the top-level technology that a specific hearing aid model can offer.

 Why do my new hearing aids make everything sound tinny?